-C DURSE LEARNING OUTCOMES GRADUATE QUALITIES 0 n successful completion of this course, you should be able to Completing these tasks successfully will contribute to you becoming • Demonstrate the appropriate application of the theory of clinical disease aetiology, pathophysiology, and nutrition-related consequences to the medical nutrition therapy of individuals with clinical diseases.
-Knowledgeable Creative and critical thinker 2 Demonstrate a problem solving approach in the provision of nutrition care for an individual with a clinical disease.
-Creative and critical thinker Empowered 3 Apply an evidence-based approach to inform the medical nutrition therapy for individuals with a clinical disease.
-Engaged 4 Constructs a nutrition care plan that demonstrates a client-centred approach that is culturally safe and responsive.
-Creative and critical thinker Ethical Sustainability-focussed ŧ Critically reflect on the application of effective and appropriate skills in communicating information and advice to individuals.
-Creative and critical thinker Ar n I eligible to enrol in this course?
+COU RSE LEARNING OUTCOMES GRADUATE QUALITIES MAPPING PROFESSIONAL STANDARD MAPPING successful completion of this course, you Ild be able to Completing these tasks successfully will contribute to you becoming Dietitians Australia 1 Demonstrate the appropriate application of the theory of clinical disease aetiology, pathophysiology, and nutrition- related consequences to the medical nutrition therapy of individuals with clinical diseases.
+Knowledgeable Creative and critical thinker 2.1.2 2 Demonstrate a strength-based problem solving approach in the provision of nutrition care for an individual with a clinical disease.
+Creative and critical thinker Empowered 1.5.2, 2.2.1, 2.2.2, 2.2.3 3 Apply an evidence-based approach to inform the medical nutrition therapy for individuals with a clinical disease.
+Engaged 2.1.3 4 Constructs a nutrition care plan that demonstrates a client-centred approach that is culturally responsive and safe.
+Creative and critical thinker Ethical Sustainability-focussed 1.5.2 5 Demonstrate effective and appropriate skills in communicating nutrition information and recommendations to key stakeholders.
+Creative and critical thinker 2.2.5, 4.3.1